seung-lab/cloud-files/README.md

 * cloudpath: The path to the bucket you are accessing.
 The path is formatted as `$PROTOCOL://BUCKET/PATH`.
 Files will then be accessed relative to the path.
 The protocols supported are `gs` (GCS), `s3` (AWS S3), `file` (local FS), `mem` (RAM), and `http`/`https`.
 * progress: Whether to display a progress bar when processing multiple items simultaneously.
 * green: Use green threads.
 For this to work properly, you must uncomment the top two lines.
+Green threads are used automatically upon monkey patching if green is None.
 * secrets: Provide secrets dynamically rather than fetching from the credentials directory `$HOME/.cloudvolume/secrets`.
 * num_threads: Number of simultaneous requests to make.
 Usually 20 per core is pretty close to optimal unless file sizes are extreme.
 * use_https: `gs://` and `s3://` require credentials to access their files.
 However, each has a read-only https endpoint that sometimes requires no credentials.
 If True, automatically convert `gs://` to `https://storage.googleapis.com/` and `s3://` to `https://s3.amazonaws.com/`.